 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Vilazodone may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: dry mouthincreased appetiteheartburngasdizzinesspain, burning, or tingling in the hands or feetuncontrollable shaking of a part of the bodyunusual dreamstirednessjoint painchanges in sexual desire or ability

 Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately: rashhivesswellingdifficulty breathingloss of consciousnessseizuresfever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnessdiarrheanauseavomitingunusual bleeding or bruisingnosebleedssmall red or purple dots on the skinhallucinations (seeing things or hearing voices that do not exist)headachedifficulty concentratingmemory problemsweaknessproblems with coordinationincreased fallsfainting
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately: rashhivesswellingdifficulty breathingloss of consciousnessseizuresfever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnessdiarrheanauseavomitingunusual bleeding or bruisingnosebleedssmall red or purple dots on the skinhallucinations (seeing things or hearing voices that do not exist)headachedifficulty concentratingmemory problemsweaknessproblems with coordinationincreased fallsfainting

 Vilazodone may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].